Since 1993, Operation Smile Venezuela has delivered more than 9,630 high-quality surgeries for patients affected by cleft lip and cleft palate.

 Barriers to education and employment.
 According to Operation Smile’s survey, 24% of patients arriving at Operation Smile programs said that their school attendance was impacted by their condition.
 In addition, 44% of surveyed caretakers are forced to stay home to care for children born with cleft conditions, which creates an additional financial strain for families.

 To ensure that every child has access to care close to home, we equip the providers within our patients’ communities with skills and resources to deliver high-quality care.
-We build the needed capacity by harnessing the talent and resources that exist within the country, usually in the bigger cities, the hubs, to train providers in under-resourced areas, the spokes, where most patients lack access to care.
+We strengthen health system capacity by harnessing the talent and resources concentrated in larger cities, the hubs, to train providers in under-resourced areas, the spokes, where access to care is most limited.

 FIVE-YEAR VISION